 r/eupersonalfinance is a subreddit with 1.0M members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses investing, savings, etf, investment, and europe, and they frequently recommend/review online broker, savings accounts, and investing platform.
+The community frequently discusses investing, savings, etf, investment, and europe, and they frequently recommend/review online broker, savings accounts, and investing platform, and the most common flair used is investment, savings, planning, banking, and others.

 A discussion forum for advice on personal finance in EU countries.
 Learn about budgeting, saving, getting out of debt, credit, investing, and retirement planning.
 Join our community, read the Wiki & FAQ, and get on top of your finances!